ManojReddy5233/greenstitch/README.md

         6)if u face difficulty in doing through terminal, you can simply copy paste the code into a online compiler and see results please refer demoOutput for available commands

+Update from Arpit Samdani:
+        i have enquired with arpit about ambiguity and got to know that we should consider only currentlyParkedCars,so i request the evaluation team to consider my
+         ParkingTicketSystemV2.java file